The following information may help to address your question:

 What is the long-term outlook for people with cyclic vomiting syndrome?

-There is substantial morbidity associated with CVS in adults, possibly due to lack of awareness and delays in diagnosis.
+In adults with CVS, the course of the condition and how long it lasts have not been well-studied.
+There is substantial morbidity associated with CVS in adults, possibly due to lack of awareness and long delays in diagnosis.

-Although people with CVS are well about 90% of the time, the condition can be medically and socially disabling.
+Although people with CVS are symptom-free about 90% of the time, the condition can be quite disabling.

 How can we connect with other adult patients with cyclic vomiting syndrome?